chenjianjx/srb4j/README.md

 ````

+### Verify the installation

-now visit http://locahost:8080 to verify the startup
+Open http://locahost:8080 in a browser to verify the startup

 # What's next